- Answer a few questions about your business:

 (ii) Permission Apps that collect user or usage data must secure user consent for the collection, even if such data is considered to be anonymous at the time of or immediately following collection.
 Paid functionality must not be dependent on or require a user to grant access to this data.
 Apps must also provide the customer with an easily accessible and understandable way to withdraw consent.
 Ensure your purpose strings clearly and completely describe your use of the data.
 Apps that collect data for a legitimate interest without consent by relying on the terms of the European Union's General Data Protection Regulation ("GDPR") or similar statute must comply with all terms of that law.
 Learn more about Requesting Permission.

-There is also a section about not collecting or using personal data unnecessarily.
 The only data your app should collect is data it needs to function properly and accomplish relevant tasks:

 (iii) Data Minimization: Apps should only request access to data relevant to the core functionality of the app and should only collect and use data that is required to accomplish the relevant task.
 Where possible, use the out-of-process picker or a share sheet rather than requesting full access to protected resources like Photos or Contacts.